rimutaka/posts/cloudfront-analytics/readme.md

 ![referrer report](referrer.png)

 There are only four charts with visitor information: *Devices*, *Browsers*, *Operating Systems* and *Locations*.
 They are very superficial - you cannot drill down into the data.
-What you see in the screenshots here is how granular it gets.
+What you see in the screenshots here is the limit of how granular it gets.

 ![devices](devices.png)